-Cortisol levels vary during the day, being the highest in the morning and lowest in the evening.
+Cortisol levels vary during the day, the highest in the morning and the lowest in the evening.

 The closer we get to sleep, the lower we want the cortisol level to be.
 Why?
 Because cortisol halts the production of melatonin, a hormone that plays an important role in achieving required sleep.

 The cause of insomnia after long runs might also be the hormone adrenaline.
 It is a hormone produced by the adrenal gland and released when you are aroused.

 Adrenaline increases the amount of blood that the heart pumps and directs to where it is needed, stimulates the breakdown of glycogen (stored carbohydrate stores) in active muscles, and stimulates the breakdown of fats.

 The amount of adrenaline released from the adrenal glands is proportional to the intensity and length of the workout.
 The longer and harder you exercise, the more adrenaline is released.

 According to research, adrenaline levels can stay elevated for up to 48 hours after an intense workout.

 Most runners consume coffee or other caffeinated beverages before or during training or a race.

 Caffeine is a stimulant that boosts alertness and improves concentration, movement coordination, and attention.
 However, in spite of all its benefits, it can affect your sleep pattern and diminish sleep quality.